-Candidates for A100 Medicine are required to sit the Bio-Medical Admissions Test (BMAT) after making an application, and before interview.
-Candidates for Veterinary Medicine are required to take the Natural Sciences pre-interview written assessment on 2 November.
-You must be registered in advance to take the assessment, and the registration deadline is 15 October.
-Information about how to register, and specifications, can be found on the Cambridge website here.
+Candidates for Veterinary Medicine are required to take the Natural Sciences pre-interview written assessment on 31 October.
+Registration and deadline information, and specification, can be found on the Cambridge Assessment website here.

 Assessment for the Graduate Course in Medicine takes place at the School of Clinical Medicine in late November, in the multiple mini interview format.
 Candidates for this course are not required to sit the BMAT.

-Candidates in Australia, China, Malaysia, Singapore, Canada and Hong Kong are encouraged to request an interview in their country of residence.
+Candidates in Australia, China, Malaysia, Singapore, Canada and Hong Kong may use the Overseas Interview Scheme and are encouraged to request an interview in their country of residence.
 Other candidates based overseas may be offered interviews by Skype.

 Mature applicants who wish to be interviewed as part of the University's Overseas interviews scheme must register for the assessment in advance and sit any required pre-interview assessment.
 Applicants taking the pre-interview written assessments overseas must check the Admissions Testing Service website as the scheduled start times for international centres may vary.
 Please note that for some overseas interview locations, pre-interview assessments may take place after your interview.
 In this situation, your written assessment will be considered by your Cambridge College with your overseas interview report.